Dane-Fisher/mqtt_packets/readme.md

 # Overview
 H2o Degree uses MQTT as its main data flow pipeline.
 Devices like thermostats, water meters and humidity sensors all emit data, receive commands and have configurations.
 This is all controlled by a system comprised of applications, gateways, workers, and databases.
 To keep it all organized H2o Engineering has created a general structure to utilize all functions of every supported device.
 This Document will use a top down approach to describe this structure.

 The top of the tree starts with the specific Device.
 This is in refence to a speicific item with a unique part number.
-For example T-1000 Thermostat.
+For example T-1000 Thermostat with part number [insert part number here].
 From the specific device, other properties are derrived.
 The schema follows this structure:

 ```
+Part Number

 	Device Name

 	Info

 	Type

+	QR

 	Commands